The Western Cottonwood Tree

 Their branches are softwood and could break off easily it the tree is old or is infected with insects or diseases.
 The key to keeping this tree looking good is to water and fertilize often, especially in areas where there is little rainfall.

-The leaves are dark green in color and will turn a nice gold-yellow during the fall season.
+The leaves are dark green and will turn a nice gold-yellow during the fall season.
 It will produce lots of leaves which means there is maintenance during the fall.
 The leaves can be used for mulching purposes and is a good tree for shade purposes.

 The Western Cottonwood Tree Leaves